-SMADIE advocates for accessibility, resources, policies, and services at Stanford Medicine, not guided solely by law and an accommodations-based approach, but by dismantling systemic discrimination through universal design.
-SMADIE encourages collaboration within and beyond the Stanford community to eliminate ableism and provide equitable access and opportunity.
+SMADIE advocates for resources, education, training, policies, accessibility, and services at Stanford Medicine and beyond, not guided solely by law and an accommodations-based approach, but by dismantling systemic discrimination through universal design.
+SMADIE encourages synergy and collaboration within and beyond the Stanford community in service of Justice.

-To combat health inequities and improve access to care and services for patients with disabilities.
+Design and support health equity initiatives that combat health inequities and improve access to personalized and seamless care and services for patients with disabilities.

 Support and expand mentorship program with individuals from all levels of healthcare training committed to fostering initiatives that enrich life-long excellence.